-Protecting Your Work Online
+Protecting Your Art Online

-Never upload anything you wouldn’t want subjected to unauthorized duplication.
+Never upload anything you wouldn’t copied.

 If it’s your masterwork, don’t upload it.
-No matter what steps you take to prevent others from duplicating your work, it can be stolen.
+No matter what steps you take to prevent others from duplicating your work, it can be copied.
 As long as it’s in a format that can be read by a computer and displayed on a monitor, it will be possible to create a duplicate, even if it isn’t perfect.
 The MPAA and the RIAA, notorious for their easily foiled copy protection and litigious behavior, could save a lot of money and time by taking stock in this simple rule.

 Be weary of art forums and sites like MySpace.